astropy/photutils/docs/getting_started/importing.rst

     Modules, functions, classes, methods, and attributes whose names begin with a leading underscore are considered private objects and should not be imported or accessed.
-If a module name in a package begins with a leading underscore, then none of its members are public, regardless of whether they begin with a leading underscore.
+If a module or subpackage name begins with a leading underscore, then none of its members are public, regardless of whether they begin with a leading underscore.